Terms of Service

 a day (other than a Saturday, Sunday or public holiday) when banks in London are open for business.

-the charges payable by the Client for the supply of the Services and, where applicable, the Crunch Packaged Services and Add-Ons (which are payable in addition) in accordance with clause 7.
+the charges payable by clients for the supply of the Services and, where applicable, the Crunch Packaged Services and Add-Ons (which are payable in addition) in accordance with clause 7.

 has the meaning set out in clause 2.2.